seedstack/website/content/docs/seed/manual/persistence/jdbc.md

         }
     }

 Any interaction with this connection will have to be realized inside a **transaction**.
-Refer to the Transaction support [documentation](#!/seed-doc/transaction) for more detail.
+Refer to the [transaction support documentation](../../transactions) for more detail.
 Below is an example using the annotation-based transaction demarcation (notice the data source name in `@Jdbc` annotation).

     public class MyService {